Yinsong0510/Conditional-Deformable-Image-Registration-with-Spatially-variant-and-Adaptive-Regularization/README.md

 # Conditional-Deformable-Image-Registration-with-Spatially-variant-and-Adaptive-Regularization
 Code for paper "Conditional Deformable Image Registration with Spatially-Variant and Adaptive Regularization" (ISBI 2023)

-This is the official Pytorch implementation of "Conditional Deformable Image Registration with Spatially-Variant and Adaptive Regularization",
+This is the official Pytorch implementation of "Conditional Deformable Image Registration with Spatially-Variant and Adaptive Regularization"

 Author: Yinsong Wang, Huaqi Qiu, Chen Qin

 # Publication